 It's a moment that many older adults dread when they're job hunting: the “what's your age?” question.
 Whether it's asking for a birth date or what year someone graduated from high school or college, questions that reveal age can leave many job seekers vulnerable to age bias.
-Some states, most recently Connecticut, are taking action to protect these workers.
+Some states, most recently Colorado are taking action to protect these workers.

 The federal Age Discrimination in Employment Act (ADEA) protects adults age 40 and older from being penalized due to their age.
 But that law doesn't actually prohibit employers from asking how old you are.
 While the question could be used as evidence of bias in a lawsuit if you don't get hired, you would still need to go to court and prove that your age is why you didn't get that job.